-Temperature and pressure conditions have a critical role in determining the physical state of the hydrocarbons that result.
+Temperature and pressure conditions play a critical role in determining the physical state of the hydrocarbons that result.
 Natural gas may be found at all depths, but it originated mostly in rocks subjected to particularly high temperatures and pressures over long periods of time.
 It generally is the only hydrocarbon present at depths beyond 16,000 ft.
-Liquid hydrocarbons occur at shallower depths, from about 2,500 to 16,000 ft, where lower temperatures are characteristic.1 Most crude oil is found between 6,500 and 9,000 ft, with light hydrocarbon liquids occurring at depths greater than 9,500 ft.2 but in the minute pore spaces between the particles that compose the rock.
-The greater the
+Liquid hydrocarbons occur at shallower depths, from about 2,500 to 16,000 ft, where lower temperatures are characteristic.3 Most crude oil is found between 6,500 and 9,000 ft, with light hydrocarbon liquids occurring at depths greater than 9,500 ft.4Biogenic gas is usually found at depths of a few hundred to a few thousand feet, because it is formed at the low temperatures that accompany shallow burial and rarely is generated at depths greater than 3,000 ft.5 rence (New York: Springer-Verlag, 1978), p.
+202. Cited in Jensen Associates, Inc., op. cit.